-Once again, keep in mind that this pointing reference, "There is no longer any sea.", in Revelation 21:1, pointing to the sea being "dried up" or "desolated" in Jeremiah 51, directly follows what is likely the "sea" being eliminated and thrown into the lake of fire right before it at the tail end of Revelation 20.
-With all this, the inference is clear.
-So we have yet another pointing reference in the Revelation 20-22 description of the perfected eternal state which urges us to conclude that being "outside" the "city" in Revelation 22:14-15 is a condition of being excluded and being a heap of ashes, but not being in an ongoing state of conscious existence.
-"There is no longer any sea", the sea is not there living an immortal endless life hanging out being consciously tormented outside of the city for all future time.
-After all, we know that immortality and endless consciousness is not granted to the wicked.
+In conclusion, we have yet another pointing reference in the Revelation 20-22 description of the perfected eternal state which urges us to understand that being "outside" the "city" in Revelation 22:14-15 is a condition of being excluded and being a heap of ashes, but not being in an ongoing state of conscious existence.
+"There is no longer any sea."
+The sea has been "rebuked" and "dried up".
+Her "fountain" is "dried up" so she never "sees the light" of resurrection again.
+She sleeps a perpetual sleep and never wakes up.
+She dies the second death and does not live in the world to come.
+The sea is not there living an immortal endless life, hanging out being consciously tormented outside of the city for all future time.
+After all, immortality and endless consciousness is not granted to the wicked.
 Only God's people will receive it: